gmofishsauce/yarc/doc/ISA.md

 In addition to main memory, YARC has two hardware stacks called the parameter stack and the return stack.
 These are located in physically separate memory.
 Certain instructions make reference to these stacks while other instructions allow programmer-specified access.
-The stacks only be used as stacks, not as data or program memory.
+The stacks may only be used as stacks, not as data or program memory.

 YARC has four general registers r0 through r3 and a few special registers.